itafroma/jekyll-archive/README.md

 #### title

-The title of the archive pages.
+The tokenized title of the archive pages.
+This uses the same tokens available for the `path` directive above.
+For example, `Blog archive — :year` will generate archive page titles like *Blog Archive — 2010*, *Blog Archive — 2011*, and so on.

 **Default value:** `Blog archive`